BTS-OSAV/FGDC-Geospatial-Transportation-Subcommittee/Meetings/February 25, 2020/readme.md

 National Cooperative Highway Research Program
 The proposal was approved as NCHRP Project 8-133 with a $600K budget
 Activities include, but not limited to…
 ● Development of standards for inclusion
-● Identification of the universe of firms that should be included ● Outreach to elicit participation.
+● Identification of the universe of firms that should be included
+● Outreach to elicit participation
-● Activities to promote the need to develop and supply GTFS data ● Identify and work with ticketing firms to make GTFS data generation a routine part of ticketing system updates.
+● Activities to promote the need to develop and supply GTFS data
+● Identify and work with ticketing firms to make GTFS data
+generation a routine part of ticketing system updates
-● Development of potential applications for ICBA data ● Identification of potential additional layers for inclusion ● Identify a permanent method for maintaining the ICBA
+● Development of potential applications for ICBA data
+● Identification of potential additional layers for inclusion
+● Identify a permanent method for maintaining the ICBA
 3.6.3.
 For more information email Derald.Dudley@dot.gov

 4. Charters (Purpose, Objectives, and Activities)
 4.1.
 The Geospatial Data Act requires annual reports to the FGDC.